 The following serious adverse reactions are discussed in greater detail in other sections of the label:

-- Head and neck angioedema [see WARNINGS AND PRECAUTIONS]
+- Anaphylactic Reactions and Head and Neck Angioedema [see WARNINGS AND PRECAUTIONS]

 - Hypotension [see WARNINGS AND PRECAUTIONS]